adobe/experience-platform-streaming-connect/README.md

 ### Quick Start

-For running experience-platform-streaming-connect with minimal commands.
+We have included a setup script that automates the configuration needed in the AEP Platform by creating the following
+* Register a Sample Schema
+* Creating a Dataset for the Schema
+* Creating a Streaming Ingestion endpoint to send data
+* Setting up a Kafka topic in local cluster, along with configuring the AEP Sink Kafka Connector.
+* Running a Sample Data Generator to hydrate the topic

 Following figure illustrates steps simulated by setup script.

 ![AEP Sink Connector setup](./docs/resources/aep_sink_connector_setup.png)

 #### Prerequisite